NYU Paris, Fall semester

 An overview of important developments in French philosophy from the 16th century to the 1960s.
-In 2020 we pay particular attention to issues related to the self, the other and society.
+In spring 2023 we pay particular attention to the quest for foundations and origins.
+In fall 2023 we pay particular attention to philosophical accounts of the human condition.

 Université Paris I, Master LOPHISC, Automne 2022